mcengija/CacheLib/BackgroundMovers.md

 tier using a given strategy.
 Here we document the parameters for the different strategies and general parameters.

+- `backgroundEvictorIntervalMilSec`: The interval that this thread runs for - by default the background evictor threads will wake up every 10 ms to scan the AllocationClasses.
+Also, the background evictor thead will be woken up everytime there is a failed allocation (from a request handling thread) and the current percentage of allocated slabs for the AllocationClass exceed the `lowEvictionAcWatermark`.
+This may render the interval parameter not as important when there are many allocations occuring from request handling threads.

 - `evictorThreads`: The number of background evictors to run - each thread is a assigned a set of AllocationClasses to scan and evict objects from.
 Currently, each thread gets an equal number of classes to scan - but as object size distribution may be unequal - future